 By Chelsea Fisher

 Chicken is one of this country’s most popular sources of protein, an essential for most meat eaters and a frequent alternative to red meat.
-Lean and adaptable, the ubiquitous bird is generally easy to cook, and provides B vitamins and selenium, a nutrient that the American Cancer Society says may help protect against prostate cancer.
+Lean and adaptable, the ubiquitous bird is generally easy to cook, and provides B vitamins and selenium.
 Half a chicken breast will also provide up to 27 grams of protein with only 3 grams of fat, and only one gram of saturated fat.

 But poultry can raise more questions for today’s smart shopper than it may have in the past.
 Why, for instance, is one type of chicken more expensive than another when they look the same?
 What’s the difference between free-range, organic, and certified humane?